astnai/npm-astnai/README.md

 $ astnai
 ```

-To have my personal information
+To have my personal information.